-- Meeting with the valuer and challenging them on the appropriateness of key assumptions in the valuation, including specific discussion of the valuation of properties acquired in the year, increases in value outside of an average range, reductions in property values, uplifts for condominiumisation and densification and the valuation approach for properties designated as held for sale at the year end - Meeting with the Property Advisor and discussing the impact of the Mietendeckel rent legislation on property valuations.
-We also attended a seminar run by a legal firm to understand the impact of this legislation - Engaging an independent auditor's expert to assist us in challenging assumptions made by the valuer in respect of the Berlin property market
+- Assessing the external valuer's qualifications, expertise and terms of engagement and assessing their independence and objectivity; - Auditing the inputs provided by the Property Advisor to the valuer and checking that these were consistent with the underlying accounting records: - Checking ownership of the properties by reference to land registry records; - Visiting two investment properties to audit the existence and condition of the properties; - Identifying the largest properties by value, and the properties where there were unusual movements in value compared to the average or the previous year, and discussing and challenging the valuation of these properties with the Property Advisor and the valuer, as well as obtaining evidence to support the explanations received; - Meeting with the valuer and challenging them on the appropriateness of key assumptions in the valuation, including specific discussion of the valuation of properties acquired in the year, increases in value outside of an average range, reductions in property values, uplifts for condominiumisation and densification and the valuation approach for properties designated as held for sale at the year end; - Meeting with the Property Advisor and discussing the impact of the Mietendeckel rent legislation on property valuations.
+We also attended a seminar run by a legal firm to understand the impact of this legislation; and - Engaging an independent auditor's expert to assist us in challenging assumptions made by the valuer in respect of the Berlin property market.

-Impact of Covid-19 on going concern and viability statement
+Impact of COVID-19 on going concern and viability statement